vdespa/postman-quick-reference-guide/docs/_build/html/_sources/assertions.rst.txt

         }
     }

 You want to check the value of the `status` in both objects (openPerBoard, totalPerBoard).
-The problem is that in order to each both objects you need first to reach the lists object, which itself is a property of a randomly named object (59974328d59230f9a3f946fe).
+The problem is that in order to reach both objects you need first to reach the lists object, which itself is a property of a randomly named object (59974328d59230f9a3f946fe).

 So we could write the whole path ``limits.59974328d59230f9a3f946fe.lists.openPerBoard.status`` but this will probably work only once.